Fabián Coronel

-Fabián Horacio Coronel (born 29 June 1987) is an Argentine footballer who plays for Santamarina, as a right defender or defensive midfielder.
+Fabián Horacio Coronel (born 29 June 1987) is an Argentine footballer who plays as a right defender or defensive midfielder.

 Career

 A youth product of Club Atlético Vélez Sarsfield, Coronel left the club in 2008 to join Primera B Nacional club Tiro Federal.
 However, after appearing sparingly with the latter, he was loaned to Sportivo Luqueño and Čapljina.
 In January 2011, Coronel moved abroad for the first time, joining Bosnian Premier League club Leotar Trebinje.
 He again featured in only five matches, and eventually returned to his home country, signing with Huracán de Tres Arroyos.

-On 11 July 2012 Coronel moved to Instituto.
+On 11 July 2012, Coronel moved to Instituto.
 He only featured in 11 matches in his only season, and subsequently was released.

-In July 2013 Coronel went in a trial at Sport Recife.
+In July 2013, Coronel went on trial at Sport Recife.
 However, nothing came of it, and he signed with city rivals Santa Cruz.
 On 8 January 2014, Coronel joined Paraná.